freeletics/khonshu/navigator/README.md

 `NavigationResultRequest.Key<Result>` as a parameter.
 An instance of such a `Key` can be obtained from the `key` property of the request object.

-The target screen can then simply call `devliverNavigationResult(route.key, result)` on it's own navigator to send the result and afterwards remove itself from the back stack with `navigateBack`.
+The target screen can then simply call `devliverNavigationResult(route.key, result)` on its own navigator to send the result and afterwards remove itself from the back stack with `navigateBack`.

-The navigator for a hypothetical ScreenA that wants to receive a result from ScreenB would look like this
+The navigator for a hypothetical `ScreenA` that wants to receive a result from `ScreenB` would look like this
 ```kotlin
 data class MessageResult(val message: String): Parcelable